Ruben1863/android_device_bluboo_maya/Readme.md

 ---------------
 - Nothing found for now!

-Bugs of tree
+Bugs of the tree
 ---------------
-- [ ] Video recording inverted color (workarround: any third party camera)
-- [ ] Some app glitches are present (app crashes has been fixed, glitches are left)
+- [ ] Some app glitches are present